rittmananalytics/dwa/README.md

   warehouse_name: snowflake # The type of your warehouse (currently, only `snowflake` is supported).
 ```
 ### Optional - Setting Up the OpenAI API Key
 To utilize the Large Language Model (`--llm`) functionality, you need to set the OpenAI API key in your environment variables.
-The key should be assigned to the variable `OPENAI_API_KEY`.
+The key should be assigned to the environment variable `OPENAI_API_KEY`.

 ***
 ## Assumptions About Your Data Warehouse

 **dwa** operates optimally when your data warehouse adheres to specific naming conventions.
-These conventions aid modules to, among other things:
+These conventions aid modules to infer, among other things:
-* accurately infer table relationships
+* table relationships
+* dimensions
+* measures

 While these conventions are not strict requirements for **dwa** commands to operate, complying with them can significantly enhance the accuracy of the output.